Code of Conduct

 Confidentiality

-Protect client privacy at all times.
-Do not share personal, medical, or family information without explicit consent.
-Maintain secure records and dispose of sensitive information appropriately.
+Protect client privacy.
+Do not share personal, medical, or family information without explicit, written consent.

 Non-Discrimination

-Provide equitable care to all clients regardless of race, ethnicity, religion, language, sexual orientation, gender identity, socioeconomic status, or any other characteristic.
+Serve all families equitably, regardless of race, ethnicity, religion, language, family structure, sexual orientation, or gender identity.

 Cultural Sensitivity